-Base rate - For all other purchases, you earn a standard 1% cash back.
+Base rate - For other eligible purchases that do not fall into the above spending categories, you earn a standard 1% cash back.
 If you are alert, you would have noticed that shopping at Costco does not earn you higher than the 1% cash back.
 This is in contrast to other "wholesale warehouse affinity cards".

 It is also interesting to contrast Costco's rewards with Sam's Club Discover Cards.
 The rebate formula is different for Sam's Club members and non-members.
 The rewards percentages for Sam's Club Advantage Plus Members are .25% on total purchases up to $1,500, .50% on total purchases from $1,500.01 to $3,000, 1% on total purchases from $3,000.01 to $5,000, 1.75% on total purchases from $5,000.01 to $10,000 and 2% on total purchases from $10,000.01 to $250,000.
 Once your spending exceeds $250,000, you will not earn anymore rebates.

 It is really hard to compare these two cards simply because of the different rebate formula.
 At a certain spending level, the Sam's Club Discover Card might give you more rebates.
 And the Sam's Club Discover Card actually pays you more than 1% rebate for purchases at Sam's Club (though you have to exceed their spending threshold).